nasa/cumulus-orca/website/docs/developer/development-guide/code/best-practices.md

 We use the [Google Style Guide](https://google.github.io/styleguide/pyguide.html) for style elements such as documentation, titling, and structure.

 ## Stop on Failure
-Failures within ORCA should halt the Cumulus workflow they are a part of.
+Failures within ORCA break through to the Cumulus workflow they are a part of.
 To this end, raising an error is preferred over catching the error and returning a null value or error message.

 ```python